See the revision history at the end ... if you make it that far :)

 The Fox hole

-Even with everything we’ve done, you're still vulnerable to being tracked and profiled, however you're in better position then you were.
-Except for one little problem…answer inside...
+Even with everything you and i have accomplished, you're still vulnerable to being tracked and profiled, however you're in a much better position then when we started out, except for one little problem: Your Internet Service Provider!

 One solution to the problem is a Virtual Private Network (VPN).
 Ever wanted to be in 30 places at once?